jgphilpott/babel/Go/README.md

 fmt.Printf("Book book_id: %d\n", Book.book_id)
 ```

 Once a structure is defined you can create an instance of the structure and save it to a variable like this `var Book Books`.
-You can then assign and read the properties of the object using dot notation as shown above.
+You can then assign and read the properties of the object using dot notation, as shown above.

 # Libraries